Search for High-Energy Neutrino Emission from Radio-Bright AGN

 Recently, the possibility that radio-bright AGN with strong parsec-scale cores are associated with IceCube neutrino events has been considered~\cite{Plavin:2020emb, Plavin:2020mkf}.
 The 3388 radio-bright AGN that were used for the analysis form a complete catalog and were selected from the Radio Fundamental Catalog~\cite{RFCweb}, which collects VLBI (very-long-baseline interferometry) observations since 1980.
 These radio-bright AGN have very diverse gamma-ray properties.
 In Ref.~\cite{Plavin:2020emb}, a $3.1\sigma$ significance was found when 56 muon-track events ($>200$~TeV) from 2009 to 2019 were considered.
-In Ref.~\cite{Plavin:2020mkf}, a pre-trial p-value sky map published by the IceCube Collaboration~\cite{IC_pvalue_web} was found to have a $3\sigma$ correlation with radio-bright AGN.
+In Ref.~\cite{Plavin:2020mkf}, a pretrial p-value sky map published by the IceCube Collaboration~\cite{IC_pvalue_web} was found to have a $3\sigma$ correlation with radio-bright AGN.
 The sky map was obtained from the analysis of muon-track data between 2008 and 2015.
 The combination of the two analyses yields a $4.1\sigma$-significance detection~\cite{Plavin:2020mkf}.
-Importantly, it was found that this catalog of radio-bright AGN could explain the entire IceCube astrophysical neutrino flux~\cite{Plavin:2020mkf}.
 Moreover, the sources with stronger X-band ($\simeq 8$ GHz) flux densities show more significant correlations, implying that the X-band flux could be an indicator of TeV--PeV neutrino emission.

 In this paper, we revisit the correlation between these radio-bright AGN and the TeV--PeV astrophysical neutrinos detected by IceCube.
 We use 10 years of IceCube muon-track data (April 2008 to July 2018)~\cite{Abbasi:2021bvk, data_webpage}, made publicly available just recently, and an unbinned maximum-likelihood-ratio method~\cite{Braun:2008bg, Braun:2009wp, Abbasi:2010rd, Aartsen:2013uuv}.
 The method, which has been extensively used for analyzing IceCube data~\cite{Abbasi:2010rd, Aartsen:2013uuv, Aartsen:2016lir, Hooper:2018wyk, Aartsen:2020eof, Smith:2020oac}, takes into account the information provided by every single event.
 It is also widely used in other types of astroparticle measurements (e.g., Refs.~\cite{Bays:2011si, Ackermann:2015lka, Ahnen:2016qkx, Abdallah:2018qtu}).
 The conclusion of our analysis is that there is no significant correlation between IceCube neutrinos and these 3388 radio-bright AGN.
 Our null search suggests that no more than $30\%$ of the IceCube neutrino flux may have come from these sources.